MikeRogers0/LivePage/README.md

 Version 3.0.0 will be primarily be aimed at making LivePage a better experience for non-english speakers.
 Here are they main stories I intend to do:

  * Simplify the english on the options pages.
- * Localise the options page
+ * ~~Localise the options page~~
  * Add translations for Spanish, German, French & Russian.
-Initially this will just be the phrases put into Google Translate.
+This can we done via the chrome store after confirming copy is a-ok!
  * ~~A new logo.
 I think I can come up with something the implies reloading more clearly.~~
  * ~~Update promotional images / videos.
 I really want to emphasise it simply polls for changes, but is simple to setup.~~
  * ~~I'm going to look into ways of monetising via LivePage.
 I'm undecided whether this will be by asking for donations or making 3.0 a paid for version.
 Either way, all current users shouldn't have to pay.~~